PubInv/ventmon-ventilator-inline-test-monitor/README.md

 # VentMon 0.1 - Inline Ventilator Test Fixture and Monitor

+Note: The important file "breath_plot.html" which reneders respiration traces and calculated values from PIRDS data was moved to its own [repo](https://github.com/PubInv/vent-diplay) on Thursday, June 18, 2020.

 Since March 16th, I've been working full time on this.
 Along with volunteers at [EndCornaVirus.org](https://www.endcoronavirus.org/) and [Public Invention](https:\\www.pubinv.org), we have been
 [tracking and analyzing](https://github.com/PubInv/covid19-vent-list)
 all [open-source ventilator projects]((https://medium.com/@RobertLeeRead/analysis-of-open-source-covid-19-pandemic-ventilator-projects-27acf9075f7e)) we can find.
 It has become apparent that the biggest piece